NickJaensson/eztfem.py/MATLAB_VS_PYTHON.md

 - Pass by value: Values copied when entering a function (Matlab)
 - Pass by assignment: For some datatypes value copied, and for some datatypes reference passed
+- Matlab: pass-by-copy
+- Python: pass-by-assignment
+- neglecting output of function Matlab vs Python
+- function in Matlab at the end or in different file (main variables not known inside function)

 # Object-oriented programming (advanced topic)